-We aim to provide a wide range of A level and vocational level 3 options (Applied General qualifications) in a framework which allows post-16 students a high degree of personalisation in their curriculum.
-Four option columns allow students flexibility in their choices.
-Most students choose three subjects, which they are expected to complete over two years.
 There are 13 periods per fortnight in each subject.
 Any student who has not achieved a grade 4 or higher in GCSE English and/or Mathematics follows a re-sit course.
-In addition to a structured tutorial programme, all students take a non-examined Gosforth Academy-designed course in Citizenship in Year 12 to ensure breadth in their curriculum and help them to be well informed and engaged citizens.
+In addition to a structured Tutorial Programme, all students take a non-examined Gosforth Academy-designed course in Citizenship in Year 12 to ensure breadth in their curriculum and help them to be well informed and engaged citizens.

-For students not yet ready for a full level 3 programme we offer our "Access for A level" programme based on the BTEC Level 3 Certificate in Business, with one day's work placement per week undertaken to gain a BTEC level 2 Certificate in Retail Knowledge.
+For students not yet ready for a full Level 3 Programme we offer our Access for A Level Programme based on the BTEC Level 3 Certificate in Business, with one day of work experience per week undertaken.
 Students on these courses also take re-sit courses in GCSE English and Mathematics as appropriate.
-We aim to give them successful access to a full level 3 programme the following year through enhanced level 2 qualifications and study skills, or alternatively successful progression to apprenticeships or further education.
+We aim to give them successful access to a full Level 3 Programme the following year through enhanced Level 2 qualifications and study skills, or alternatively successful progression to apprenticeships or further education.

-There is no setting in any post-16 subjects.
+There is no setting in any Post-16 subjects.